josiahls/fast-reinforcement-learning/README.md

 - [Horizon](https://github.com/facebookresearch/Horizon)
 - [DeepRL](https://github.com/ShangtongZhang/DeepRL)

-Our motivation is that existing frameworks commonly use tensorflow, which nothing against tensorflow, but we have accomplished more in shorter periods of time using PyTorch.

 Fastai for computer vision and tabular learning has been amazing.
 One would wish that this would be the same for RL.
 The purpose of this repo is to have a framework that is as easy as possible to start, but also designed for testing new agents.